-Aside from still being the friendliest festival of shotokan around, we have taken on board feedback from 2018 attendees and instructors to make a better paced, more balanced, and varied program for 2019!
-All will be revealed, and we look forward to seeing you there!
+Aside from still being the friendliest festival of shotokan around, we always want to push forward and improve, so have taken on board feedback from previous attendees and hope that this year’s SHOTORAMA will be the best yet!
+All will be revealed soon, and we look forward to seeing you there!
 Bring your friends, your club, your family!
+If it’s safe to do so 🙂

-In the meantime, here is the origin story for the legend of SHOTORAMA.
-Gather round the fire, and I will tell the tale…
+In the meantime, here is the origin story for the legend of SHOTORAMA, passed down in whispers through the (couple of) years.
+Gather close around the fire, and I will tell the tale…

 While it may not be possible to draw a direct line from the Woodstock Festival of 1969 to Guildford in 2018, it doesn’t mean we won’t try.
-One Thursday, over a drink after a club training at Kanshin, a small group of karateka got to talking, and piece by piece a manifesto was drawn up for what would, as you already know, become SHOTORAMA.
+One seemingly ordinary Thursday, over a drink after a club training at Kanshin, a small group of karateka got to talking.
+Idle talk, with no-one suspecting that this was a beginning of something never seen before.
+Opinions, thoughts, and yes even frustrations were aired, and echoed, and piece by piece a manifesto was drawn up for what would, as you already know, become known as SHOTORAMA.
+A new name, conjured later as a vessel for the meaning we poured into it.

-That manifesto was, in reality, just a list of wishes that captured some of the feeling in the room.
-We wanted to celebrate.
-We wanted to be trained by our friends, to find out what they knew that we didn’t.
+That manifesto was, in reality, just a list of wishes that captured some of the feeling in the room, which had been let out and expressed.
+We loved shotokan, lived it, and we wanted to celebrate.
+We wanted to train with our friends, be trained by our friends, to find out what they knew that we didn’t.
+We wanted a party, a festival, an event to remember.
 We wanted a ‘Karate Woodstock’.
-And once we laid our feelings out…
+And, delicately, ceremoniously, we laid our feelings out, like glittering weapons of unfathomable magic…

 - most instructors teach for love of karate, and the joy of teaching, but this is often lost in everyday training.